 Spanning over 120 miles across the cities of Bradford, Salford, Hull, Leeds, Manchester and Liverpool, the proposed new Northern Forest will help provide natural flood management, boost wildlife habitat for woodland birds and bats and protect ancient woodland areas and iconic species such as the red squirrel, alongside providing a tranquil space for millions of people living in the area and generating more than £2 billion for the country’s economy.

 The Northern Forest will both accelerate the creation of new woodland and support sustainable management of existing woods right across the area.
 Many more trees, woods and forests will deliver a better environment for all by: improving air quality in our towns and cities; mitigating flood risk in key catchments; supporting the rural economy though tourism, recreation and timber production; connecting people with nature; and helping to deliver improvements to health and wellbeing through welcoming and accessible local green spaces.

-City of Trees is one of the Community Forests who will be delivering this initaitive across Greater Manchester.
+City of Trees is one of the Community Forests and is the Greater Manchester part of the Northern Forest.

 For more information visit the website - thenorthernforest.org.uk